Dean's Message

 • Increase funding for students with financial need.
 We’ve made some progress in the last three years

-• We are now able to award at least $1000 to every honors students with high financial need, and we hope to do more in future.
+• We are now able to award at least $1000 to every honors student with high financial need, and we hope to do more in future.

 • Increase outreach to current students, and we’ve made some progress in this area with email and phone outreach, visits to campus organizations